 In 2018 Oxford Brookes University awarded a bursary to This Girl Makes, as part of their Student Impact fund.
-The application was kindly supported by staff at Rycotewood Furniture Centre, Joe Bray and Dr Lynn Jones.
+The application was kindly supported by staff at Rycotewood Furniture Centre.

-The book was printed in Oxford by local, independent printing company Common Books (http://www.commonbooks.org), a not for profit organisation that creates unique work and runs community printing workshops.
-The book was created using a Riso Printer, an environmentally friendly alternative to standard printing, which gives a unique aesthetic quality to the final outcome.
+The book was printed in Oxford by an independent company called Common Books (http://www.commonbooks.org), using a Riso Printer, which is an environmentally friendly alternative to standard printing and gives a unique quality to the final outcome.

 “I received your book earlier today and wanted to drop you an email to say thank you for sending me a copy.
 I’m about half way through and I think that you approached the topic of women in the craft industry in a really inspiring way.
 As a young person entering the world of designer/makers, it’s very interesting to find out about other women’s stories and approaches to making and designing while bringing attention to furniture making as something to be encouraged among all kinds of people, so thank you again.”

 THIS GIRL MAKES VOLUME 2 IS DUE TO BE PRINTED IN JANUARY 2020.
 IF YOU WOULD LIKE TO BE INVOLVED IN THIS NEXT INSTALMENT, THEN GET IN TOUCH.
 WE WOULD LOVE TO HEAR FROM YOU.